-Further in the food donation thread from today:
+Further in the food donation thread:

 So, here’s the back-story.

-I worked for TEN years in Pret, and for most of these 10 years I was a Front of House Team Leader (Floor Leader – FL), which in Pret is like a mini-manager.
+I worked for TEN years in Pret, and for most of these 10 years I was a Front of House Team Leader (Floor Leader – FL), which in Pret is like a mini-manager with lots of responsibilities.
 Team Leaders do the most work and get the blame for anything Managers don’t want to take responsibility for.
 Health and safety is one of THE responsibilities of Team Leaders.
 I took that very serious and was known for throwing out products that where of low quality or “off” as instructed by company standards.
 I was not a favourite of my bosses as I followed instructions while still helping to bring profit.

 So, Managers were always in a pickle with me.
 For one, I did my job extremely well, even under difficult circumstances and in bereavement, helping to raise the profit in each shop I worked at.
 BUT I also followed standards and didn’t bow to pressure to do dodgy things to avoid waste.